For artists and designers, a portfolio is a collection of images that shows the world what they can do. But it’s not just artists who use portfolios.

 When you’re looking for work, applying to a post-secondary program or planning a career, a portfolio can help you:

 - identify your skills and interests

 - record your achievements

 - create your resumé and keep it up-to-date

 - showcase your accomplishments in an interview

-Your portfolio could be pages in a binder or digital information on a DVD, USB flash drive, memory stick or website.
+Your portfolio can take many forms.
+It could be pages in a binder or digital information on a DVD, USB flash drive, memory stick or website.
 Whatever form your portfolio takes, it should highlight the abilities and skills you’ve acquired in your career and life so far.